apappas1129/vue-training/README.md

 #### For newly cloned repo

 - `npm i` or `yarn` to install dependencies.
-- `npm run faker` or `yarn faker` to run seeders for the mocked db.
+- `npm run seeder` or `yarn seeder` to run seeders for the mocked db.
+- `docker-compose up -d` to create and run a redis server

 Run applications

-- `npm run json-server` or `yarn json-server` to run mocked Web API application.
-- `npm run dev` or `yarn dev` to run the SSR Web application.
+- `npm run dev` or `yarn dev` to run the SSR Web application and mocked Web API concurrently.

 ## Environment